writethedocs/www/docs/organizer-guide/confs/cfp.rst

 We met four times in the months leading up to the conference.
 Each meeting was an hour and there were about two to three weeks between each.

 Introduction/level-set:
    Meet one another for the first time, I introduced my topic and experience with it, we decided on our meeting structure and a loose schedule.
-We agreed I would create an outline for my talk, then the slides, then present a practice talk to him.
+We agreed I would create an outline for my talk, then the slides, then present a practice talk.

 Present outline:j
    In the two weeks between our introduction and this meeting, I prepped an outline for my talk, going into as much detail as I could.
-I presented it to my mentor and he asked me questions about the timings I expected and how I might structure my slides.
-He also presented his concerns around the order of my topics, how to build up the information I was sharing in layers.
+I presented it to my mentor and they asked me questions about the timings I expected and how I might structure my slides.
+They also presented his concerns around the order of my topics, how to build up the information I was sharing in layers.

 Present slides:
    In the two weeks between presenting the outline and this meeting, I prepped my slides.
 I showed them to my mentor along with a very loose presentation of the talk itself.
-He gave me feedback on the order, the images, the colors, accessibility concerns, formatting, and so on.
+They gave me feedback on the order, the images, the colors, accessibility concerns, formatting, and so on.

 Practice talk:
    In the three weeks between the presentation of slides and this meeting, I formalized my talk and practiced a few times.
-My mentor provided feedback on the presentation, asked questions that he anticipated the audience might have, made suggestions on the flow and speed, and so on.
+My mentor provided feedback on the presentation, asked questions that they anticipated the audience might have, made suggestions on the flow and speed, and so on.

 Take aways
 ~~~~~~~~~~